marshallhouston/night_writer/data/pseudocode.md

 ..    ....  .0..    .0...0..

-FOR A SINGLE LOWERCASE
-- we need a translate class
+- we need a translate class to translate the strings from the file into the corresponding braille characters

-- we need a method that starts to do the translation
+- we need a print class that takes the array of braille characters and prints it onto specific lines
--

 1. input in the english character